-VAT applies to the net turnover of the entrepreneur at a tax rate of 19 per cent or 7 per cent (for certain taxprivileged turnover, e.g. food).
+VAT applies to the net turnover of the entrepreneur at a tax rate of 19% or 7% (for certain tax-privileged turnover, e.g. food).

 Any business operating through a permanent establishment in Germany, with the exception of independent personal services, is liable to trade tax.
 The tax rate is determined by the local authorities of the relevant municipality.
 However, trade tax may generally be credited against the individual's personal income tax.